Neutis/neutis-docs/docs/hardware-integration/pcb-guide.md

 - Pay attention to [antenna placement](antenna-placement.md) in Neutis.

+- Pin33(PL8) must be externally tied to 3V3_IN.

+- Pin35(PL9) have to be used as a USB power enable for USB-OTG, Neutis raises this pin after the USB-OTG mode initialization by Linux kernel driver.

+- Pin43(1V2_SYS_ENABLE) must be left floating.
+Or you can control this pin by the hands, 1V2_SYS_ENABLE is equipped with an internal pull-up to 3V3_IN.

+- All reserved or other unused pins have to be left floating.

+You will find more details inside [Neutis Dev board Schematics](schematics.md).

 Placement of connectors and standoffs shown in the picture below.
 Use this footprint in your project with Neutis.
 Check connectors and standoffs documentation before laying out ([https://www.hirose.com](https://www.hirose.com) ,